w3c/wai-intro-atag/content/no-code.md

 Users who have auditory, cognitive, neurological, physical, speech, and visual disabilities need to be able to add, customize,and remove blocks of content.

-### The Tool Should Support the Production of Accessible Content
+### The Tool Supports the Production of Accessible Content

 <p><span class="persona">Persona: </span>
   Amahle is a hairdresser.
 She has a small website to handle client appointments.